-Oun Kom lives in Ponleu village, Takeo Province Cambodia.
-She has a family of four.
-Back in 2007 she didn’t have access to the main electricity grid and depended on firewood for cooking and kerosene lamps for lightening.
-She owned a small plot on which she cultivated rice and some livestock.
+Oun Kom lives with her family of four in Ponleu village in Takeo Province, Cambodia.
+She has some livestock and owns a small plot where she cultivates rice.
+Back in 2007 she didn’t have access to the main electricity grid so she used firewood for cooking and kerosene lamps for lighting.

 Her life changed drastically when she was introduced to the National Biodigester Programme (NBP) Cambodia.
-With their help, and the support of the Hivos Klimaatfonds (Dutch), she received a subsidy of 100USD to build a biogas plant.
-Herewith she was one of the first customers of the NBP, and one of the first to enjoy the benefits of biogas.
+With their help, and the support of the Hivos Klimaatfonds (Hivos Climate Fund), she received a subsidy of 100USD to install a biogas plant.
+Oun was one of the first customers of the NBP, and so became one of the first in her community to enjoy the benefits of biogas.

-When, in 2016, Mrs. Oun’s house got connected to the national electricity grid, the urgency of using biogas for electricity faded.
-But Mrs. Oun had already discovered the other use of a biodigester; she uses the left over bioslurry as fertilizer and applies it directly to her rice field.
-She explains “bioslurry use has become more perfect each time”.
-A few years after installation of the biodigester Mrs. Oun installed a compost hut to enrich the bioslurry by adding agriculture waste, making it compost.
-She now uses the liquid bioslurry for direct application and compost for longer-term soil improvement.
+In 2016, Oun’s house was connected to the national electricity grid, and the urgency of using biogas for lighting faded.
+But she had already discovered the other benefits of having a biodigeste.
+The left over bioslurry is an excellent fertilizer, and she was using it directly in her rice field.
+A few years after getting the biodigester, Oun installed a compost hut to enrich the bioslurry by adding agricultural waste, turning it into compost.
+She now uses the liquid bioslurry as a direct fertilizer and compost for longer term soil improvement.
+As she puts it, “bioslurry use has become more perfect each time.”

 Only once she had had a problem with the biodigester.
 Water was running through the pipes which made it impossible to use.
 But, it was quickly resolved after calling the technician from the biogas constructing company.

-So, what else to hope for?
-Mrs. Oun is clear, she still wants to extend her farm and would like to raise more chickens.
-She also hopes that others in her community will install a biodigester.
-“Of the 248 families in this community, half of them have cattle or pigs and could install a biodigester.
-I want to do more on promotion so that more people can benefit from biogas and bioslurry” Mrs. Oun says.
+So, what’s next for the entrepreneurial Ms Oun Kom?
+She wants to expand her farm and would like to raise more chickens.
+She also has high hopes that others in her community will follow her example and install biodigesters.
+“Of the 248 families in this community, half of them have cattle or pigs and could run a biodigester with the manure.
+I want to do more on promotion so that more people can benefit from biogas and bioslurry,” she says.

 Mrs. Ouns biodigester saves approximately five ton CO2 each year.
 This is converted into carbon credits that are sold to individuals and companies wanting to offset their CO2 emissions.
 With the earned money, the NBP Cambodia can support more families with installing a biodigester.
-Till date, the program has installed over 27,000 biodigesters, herewith reduced around 759.000 ton of CO2 emissions.
-This has helped over 100.000 people.
-Close to 21.000 households have increased crop yields and income by using bioslurry on their farm.
-Furthermore, 229.600 ton of wood is saved since the start of the program.
+To date, NBP Cambodia has installed over 27,000 biodigesters, reducing some 760, 000 tons of CO2 emissions.
+This has helped close to 21,000 households in Cambodia increase their crop yields and income by using bioslurry.
+And last but not least, 257, 000 tons of wood has been saved since the start of the program.
 See more facts on the benefits gained from the NBP on the Cambodia page.